-Lecture & Laboratory, 3 Credits Recommended Prerequisite: MET E 1620 and 5260.
+Recommended Prerequisite: MET E 1620 and 5260.

 Powder preparation, rapid-solidification processing principles, powder characterization, theory of compaction, sintering, full-density processing, powder metallurgy component design, compact characterization, application of powder metallurgy processing to structural, electrical, magnetic, and biomedical components.
-The laboratory sessions are a integral part of the course.
+The laboratory sessions are an integral part of the course.
 Participation by students is mandatory.
 The credit hour for the laboratory portion is 1.0.
 Laboratory schedule and location will be determined during the semester.

-MET E 5280 - Magnetic Materials and Devices Lecture, 3 Credits
+MET E 5280 - Magnetic Materials and Devices

-To provide an in-depth understanding of the magnetism, processing and characterization of magnetic materials, and structure property-performance relationships in magnetic materials used in a number of engineering de-vices/applications.
+To provide an in-depth understanding of the magnetism, processing and characterization of magnetic materials, and structure property-performance relationships in magnetic materials used in a number of engineering devices/applications.

-MET E 5290 - Principles and Practice of Nanoscience and Technology Lecture, 3 Credits Prerequisite: Introductory level metallurgy or materials science course.
+MET E 5290 - Principles and Practice of Nanoscience and Technology

+Prerequisite: Introductory level metallurgy or materials science course.